 After reading Unit-8 the learner will understand the procedure of Approval for travel agencies from the state government, Central government & IATA.
-Here, a focus will be given on how to get approval from the department of tourism?

-Documents required at the time of approval?
+Here, a focus will be given on how to get approval from the Department of Tourism.
+Are documents required at the time of approval?
 Further, learners will also understand the procedure to get approval from the ministry of tourism.